Exact subcategories, subfunctors of $\operatorname{Ext}$, and some applications: Introduction

-Our above Theorem is partly motivated by, and can be used to recover and extend recent interesting work of Puthenpurakal in \cite{tony}.
+Our above Theorem is partly motivated by, and can be used to recover and extend recent interesting work of Puthenpurakal in \cite{tony}, see Theorem \ref{thmTony}.

 Another situation we would like to have convenient criteria for subfunctors is when one ``restricts" to a certain subcategory.
 A concrete example we have in mind concerns Ulrich modules and their recent generalizations.
-These modules form a subcategory of maximal Cohen--Macaulay modules over a commutative ring, and have been receiving increasing attention over the years due to very interesting and useful algebraic and geometric properties that their existence or abundance imply.
+These modules form a subcategory of Cohen--Macaulay modules over a commutative ring and have been receiving increasing attention over the years due to very interesting and useful algebraic and geometric properties that their existence or abundance imply.
 We are able to show that even the generalized notion of ``$I$-Ulrich modules", recently introduced in \cite{dms}, induces subfunctors of $\Ext^1_R(-,-)$.
+See Proposition \ref{funcspec} and Corollary \ref{iulrich} in this regard.

 While this work is mainly concerned with foundational results, we also study the properties of some chosen new subfunctors, just to see if they are worth our efforts to show their existence!
 The early returns seem promising: these functors can be used to detect a wide range of ring and module-theoretic properties.
-Below we shall describe the organization of the paper and describe the most interesting findings in more details.
+Below we shall describe the organization of the paper and describe the most interesting findings in more detail.

 Section \ref{sec2} is devoted to preliminary results on subfunctors of additive functors.
 While these results are perhaps not new, we were unable to locate convenient references, hence their inclusion.